-How a 10-day Vipassana meditation retreat transformed my life
+How a 10-day Vipassana meditation course transformed my life

 Imagine that you completely disconnect yourself from the world for 10 days without any electronics, books, entertainment, and writing, you take a vow of complete silence, and just meditate, eat, and sleep for the entire time.
 What do you think would happen?
 Missed calls, email backlogs, Atlas Shrugged?
 No. Transformation.
 With all external objects removed from your field of perception, your focus is shifted to yourself.
 With no external objects to blame, you come to a realization that all pain, suffering, and misery comes from within.
 And never from the outside.
 This is my first experience with the 10-day Vipassana meditation course and the Vipassana meditation technique.

 |6:30 – 8:00||Breakfast and rest|

 |11:00 – 13:00||Lunch and rest|

 |14:30 – 15:30||Group meditation (hall)|